 Please note that these forms are for use by the F&M community only.
 To access these forms, you'll need to be logged into your F&M Google account in the same browser.

 Franklin & Marshall College is accredited by the Middle States Commission on Higher Education.
 Our accreditation was reaffirmed in 2019; our next re-accreditation evaluation will be in 2027-2028.

 3624 Market Street, 2nd Floor West

-The four-year graduation rate for the cohort of students who entered Franklin & Marshall in fall 2009 is 81%.
-The six-year graduation rate for this cohort is 87%.
+The four-year graduation rate for the cohort of students who entered Franklin & Marshall in the fall 2012 is 78%.
+The six-year graduation rate for this cohort is 83%

-92% of the cohort of students who entered the college in the fall of 2014 as first-time, first-year students were enrolled in the fall of 2015.
+92% of the cohort who entered the College in fall 2017 as first-time, first-year students were enrolled in the fall of 2018.